weaveworks/weave-gitops-private/docs/adrs/0008-http-responses-from-apis-with-entitlements.md

 entitlement has expired, please contact Weave Works_.

 ### Entitlement is valid, and has not expired, but the feature is not "entitled"
-This should be a 401 response, the request is not authorised, and we should log out details of the missing entitlement.
+This should be a 403 response, the request is not authorised, and we should log out details of the missing entitlement.

 ###  Entitlement is "invalid", perhaps the secret is corrupted in the cluster
 This should be a 500 response, with an appropriate message logged out by the component.

+### Entitlement is missing, and the API being accessed requires an entitlement
+This should be a 403 response because the definition for the 403 response is:

+> The request contained valid data and was understood by the server, but the
+> server is refusing action.

+### Entitlement is missing, and the API being access does not require an entitlement
+This should be passed through normally.

 It's expected that we'll provide standard HTTP middlewares to handle most of this, and further that the loaded entitlements will be cached at process startup